wimverbruggen/lpjguess_rINS/README.md

 - Writing: `write_ins(my_params,"my_new_ins_file.ins")`
 - See `readExample.R` for a script that reads the included global\*.ins files!

+Notes
+- Currently it's best to have the ins files in your R working directory if there are any imports of other ins files.
+However, it does work if your ins file is self-contained (ie. no imports)
+- The writer function will create self-contained ins files!

 To do
 - Deal with "param" lines in a better, more structured, way.
-- Add metadata, which could be included as comments in the INS file header?
+- Add metadata, which could be included as comments in the INS file header